faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/survivorman2.gif" title="" class="custom-figure" >}}

+***

-# Theory
+# 3.2.
+Theory
 You will benefit from understanding the [following short theoretical framework on the '3 Modes of Threat Hunting'](https://www.faanross.com/posts/three_modes/).
 I leave the decision of whether or not to read it up to you, though it will be referenced throughout the remainder of the course.

+***

-# Performing the Analysis
+# 3.3.
+Performing the Analysis
 There are a number of things we can look at when we do a live analyis using the native tools, including: connections, processes, shares, firewall settings, services, accounts, groups, registry keys, scheduled tasks etc.

 For this course we will only focus on connections and processes.
-If you are keen to learn more about how to investigate the other factors I suggest you view [this excellent talk by John Strand](https://www.youtube.com/watch?v=fEip9gl2MTA).
-A reminder that at this point we are in Threat Hunting Mode 1 - we presume compromise, but have not yet unearthed any confirmation thereof.
+If you are keen to learn more about how to investigate the other factors I suggest you watch [this excellent talk by John Strand](https://www.youtube.com/watch?v=fEip9gl2MTA).

-# Connections
+# 3.3.1.
+Connections
 Let's run `netstat`, which will display active network connections and listening ports.
 After all, most malware serves merely as a way for the adversary to ultimately have a connection to the victim's machine to run commands and exfiltrate data.

 So open a PowerShell admin terminal on our Windows 10 system and run the following command: